-I posted my Birth Story a while back and mentioned that I used Hypnobabies to have a successful unmedicated birth!
+I posted my Birth Story a while back and mentioned that I used hypnobirthing, Hypnobabies specifically, to have a successful unmedicated birth!
 Naturally, I got A TON of questions about what exactly Hypnobabies was, and for good reason!
 I remember being confused myself and thinking what is this witchcraft people were using to have peaceful births?!
 SO I created this video to help answer some questions!

 Are you hypnotized?